Serious Selenium Toxicity is Rare but Minor Excess Is More Common Than you Think

 You see, it’s actually quite rare that humans suffer from overt selenium toxicity.

 But it’s not uncommon for people to accidentally take too much in supplement form as they attempt to replace low levels caused by issues like soil depletion.

 And the side effects of low-grade selenium toxicity, or selenium overdose, can be difficult to identify and may actually mimic some of the same side effects as selenium deficiency.

 Another group of patients at risk for selenium toxicity is thyroid patients.

-These patients tend to take higher doses than selenium in an attempt to bring down thyroid antibodies in disease such as Hashimoto's thyroiditis.
+These patients tend to take higher doses than selenium in an attempt to bring down thyroid antibodies in diseases such as Hashimoto’s thyroiditis.